compbel/SMiTH/README.md

 ### **Step 3: Configure Input Parameters (`config.txt`)**
-Before running the program, update Compiler/config.txt to set the required parameters.
+Before running the program, update Compiler/config.txt to define the required parameters for runMigrationSamplerReduced.
+This file specifies key input settings, such as the phylogenetic tree file, sampling method, and structural constraints.
+Properly configuring this file ensures that the program runs with the correct input data.

-The config.txt file includes the required parameters for runMigrationSamplerReduced, such as:
+### **Required Parameters**
 * ``filePhylo``:  csv-file with the phylogenetic tree.
 It must consist of _N_ rows and 2 columns `parent ID` and `label` (color of this node / ID of the site corresponding to this node):
    - the _i_<sup>th</sup> row corresponds to the _i_<sup>th</sup> tree node;
    - `pi` is the parent of the node _i_ and ``si`` is an ID of the site corresponding to that node;